Toxicologist

 • Accreditation: Middle States Commission on Higher Education (MSCHE)

-The University of Toledo – MSPS in pharmaceutical sciences
+The University of Toledo – MSPS in Pharmaceutical Sciences

 The master of science in pharmaceutical sciences (MSPS) at the University of Toledo meets the needs of prospective toxicologists.
 The two-year program provides a sound foundational understanding of both toxicology and pharmacology.
 The program was founded with the evaluation of literature, acting with ethics, and giving research while incorporating the work with the testing of new therapies of drugs.